Unicare

 Results

-Three prototyped products validated across five stakeholder groups through card sorting, empathy mapping, value proposition canvases, and subject matter expert review.
+Validated with five stakeholder groups.
+Three prototyped products tested through card sorting, empathy mapping, value proposition canvases, and subject matter expert review.

 Metrics I'd track post-launch

-ER misuse rates before and after patient portal adoption: the primary usage outcome.
+Reduction in ER misuse rates.
+Tracked before and after patient portal adoption.
+The primary outcome for the consumer-facing self-triage.